Payments Canada

 Canadian Payments Association, carrying on business under the brand name Payments Canada, is an organization that operates a payment clearing and settlement system in Canada.
 The Canadian Payments Association was established by the Canadian Payments Act in 1980.
 Among other responsibilities, it regulates and maintains directories of bank routing numbers in Canada.

-In 2016, Payments Canada's systems cleared and settled 7.4 billion payments totaling over $50.8 trillion—or, $201.5 billion on average each business day.
+In 2023, Payments Canada systems cleared and settled $112 trillion or $450 billion every business day.

 Services

 Payments Canada is a corporation that: